Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 #### Mock-ups

-In preparation for this project, a basic moc-up of each page has been created to show the intended style of the website as a whole.
+In preparation for this project, a basic mock-up of each page has been created to show the intended style of the website as a whole.
 The mock-ups for this project can be viewed [here](assets/doc/mc-mockup.pdf).

 # Features

-  ----------  INSERT FEATURES HERE ----------
+### Existing Features

+1. Home page - This page utilises a clean, professional look to welcome users to the site.
+A comedic element exists on the homepage, wherein the user can hover over the image of Milly which swaps it to an image of her pulling a face.

+2. About page - A short background on Milly's life, both personally and professionally, with an image of her to accompany it.

+3. Podcast page - A clean page detailing Milly's podcast, Tea with the Morale Queen, with an embedded element to listen to the most recent podcast, subscribe via a selection of icons, and a support button for those looking to support the podcast.

+4. Stand Up page - Following a brief description of her comedic style, users can watch sets from Milly's previous performances.

+5. News page - A page of news articles presented in date order, with images and necessary links provided.

+6. Contact page - A clean contact form for users to get in touch with Milly.

+### Features left to implement

+1. In order to expand on the full vision of Milly's work, a page dedicated to her wildlife work will be added at a future date.

+2. Upon the creation of a mailing list, this will be implemented into the site, with a modal Call to Action on the homepage, a link in the footer, and inclusion on the Contact page.

+3. A media page will be added at a future date to include official images of Milly for professional use.

 # Technologies used